whatifif/handgesture/README.md

 ## Chalenging points

-1. using a webcam not using 3D sensor or depth camera
+1. using a webcam not using 3D sensor (depth camera)

 2. detecting the subtle gestures at real time